Skip to main content

-- Start with a secondary source such as a law review article to identify a relevant case.
+- If you're not starting from a known case, use a secondary source such as a law review article to identify a relevant case.
 If your search in secondary sources returns too many results, try searching for terms in the title field.

 - Using that case, expand your research by reviewing 1) the cases it cites; 2) the cases, briefs, and secondary sources that cite it; 3) the terminology it uses to modify your full text searches of case law databases.

 - Use advanced search options, including connectors and expanders, when searching for cases.

 - On Westlaw and Lexis, go to Practice Area > Employment > Administrative Materials & Guidance

 - Check both Westlaw and Lexis for agency materials, as content can vary